whitneyharper/Onramp-iOS-take-home-project/README.md

 ## UI Design

+### Design Overview
+- The goal of Power Quotes is to inspire the user.
+The use of different shades of blue is to project a feeling of calm and wisdom.
+- The choice of using `UILabel` for quotes instead of `UITextView` is that the text doesn't require any editing, scrolling, or selection.
+The quotes are read-only.
+- The inclusion of the "Dear Self, " heading is to have the feel of reading a note or letter to yourself.
+- Accessibility is important when I design my apps.
+This is why I chose to use Dynamic Type fonts for my text instead of custom fonts.
+- A simple approach to design was done to keep the focus on the main value of the app which is the quotes.

+### Navigation
 Navigation throughout the app utilizes a combination of a `UITabBar` and `UINavigationBar`.
 The Random Quote Screen and Favorites Table are accessible by corresponding tabs in the `UITabBar`.
 The Favorite Quote Screen is accessible when a user selects a cell.